-LaVar: Homeschooling Lamelo; 'no distractions'
+LaVar: Homeschooling LaMelo; 'no distractions'

-"I'm not dealing with the coach over there," LaVar told ESPN's Ramona Shelburne.
+"I'm not dealing with the coach over there," LaVar told ESPN.
 "I'm not dealing with the administration over there.
 I don't want no distractions on Melo.
-So therefore I'm going to homeschool him and make him the best basketball player ever."
+So therefore I'm going to home-school him and make him the best basketball player ever."

 Chino Hills hired Dennis Latimore as its new head coach in May, replacing Stephan Gilling, who was the head coach for one season.
 Gilling replaced Steve Baik after the 2015-16 season, with Baik stepping down despite Chino Hills having an unbeaten season.
 Latimore played basketball at Arizona and Notre Dame.